The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 directory.

 Currently this is supported by editing Resizer related calls in the OpenROAD sources.
-As the sources in the develop/master branch change the tool branch is rebased to follow them, keeping only the edits necessary to remove other tools.
+Changes to the develop branch are merged into the tool only branch to follow them, keeping only the edits necessary to remove other tools.

+Note that removing submodules from the repo is less than obvious.
+Here are the steps:

+git submodule deinit <path_to_submodule>
+git rm <path_to_submodule>
+git commit-m "Removed submodule " rm -rf .git/modules/<path_to_submodule>

 ### Tool Flow